 Mesh divided into tri-strips.

 It is common for high-end 3D graphics hardware to be optimized to display tri-strips, so using meshes is an especially fast way to display 3D surfaces.

 The attributes that apply to meshes are almost identical to those that apply to shells.
-For more information, refer to this section on shell attributes.
+For more information, refer to our section on shell attribues on shell attributes.

 One difference between shells and meshes is that meshes have one additional option for the visibility of edges - it is possible to turn on and off the visibility of the mesh-quad edges separately.
 The mesh-quad edges are all the edges in the mesh except the diagonal ones.
 Normally, when edges are visible, all edges are drawn, including the diagonal edges.
 To turn off the visibility of diagonal edges, we turn off the visibility of edges, and then turn back on the visibility of mesh quads.

 HC_Set_Visibility("edges=(off, mesh quads=on)");

 This operation is so common that there is an abbreviation: